pydanny/pydanny-event-notes/Pycon2013/dynamic_patterns.rst

 API Enforcement
 =================================

-Convention is easier but Base Class / Interface is more stable
+* Convention is easier but Base Class / Interface is more stable
+* Doug used Abstract Base Classes for cliff